Andrew A. Radin With Progress Report on twoXAR

 Um, I think the better off we are, we’ll be as a society.
 If we put more, uh, sort of, sort of leverage behind again, governmental resources to help people like that.
 I think we can do a lot more innovation as, as a, as a country and as a nation.
 Um, to improve, you know, not only obviously talking about the medical space, but like all sorts of other things, you know, whether it’s materials or aerospace or transportation.

-I mean, there’s, there’s so many interesting problems to be solved, um, that helping entrepreneurs are creating environments where entrepreneurs can, can grow.
+Andrew; I mean, there’s, there’s so many interesting problems to be solved, um, that helping entrepreneurs or creating environments where entrepreneurs can, can grow.
 Uh, I think would be a wonderful thing to do if we could, if we could get there, uh, as a country.

 Harry: But, uh, I wrote a letter to tech and it got published.